RedisLabs/redislabs-docs/content/platforms/kubernetes/_index.md

     gcloud auth login

 - Get the default project_ID set.
 Here is how you can list and set the project context to be used by upcoming commands.
-Note that you will get some random name like mine ("speedy-lattice-166011") if you have not explicitly specified an ID
+If you do not explicitly specify an ID, the containers are assigned a random ID, such as "speedy-lattice-166011".

     gcloud projects list